 What does Lavern mean?

-Lavern [lav-ern] as a boys' name (also used as girls' name Lavern).
-Lavern's name origins are Latin and Old French, and Lavern means "alder grove".
+Lavern [lav-ern] as a boys' name (also used as girls' name Lavern) is a Latin and Old French name, and Lavern means "alder grove".
 Lavern is a version of Laverne (Latin).
 Lavern is also a form of Vernon (Old French).

-Lavern▼ has 1 more alternative form via Laverne, Vernon: Vern▼.Kreatif forms:
+1 more alternative form via Laverne, Vernon: Vern▼.Creative forms: